Iddodo/barebonespaginator/README.md

 ## Default Functionality
-* Takes an array of HTMLElements and the number of items per designated page.
+* Takes an array (default: of HTMLElements) and the number of items per designated page.
 * Outputs unstyled pagination bar to element.
 * Changes page when you click pagination bar buttons, outputs paginated data to element.